MEMORIAL ACCESS UPDATE as of October 31, 2018:

-MEMORIAL ACCESS UPDATE: Visitor access to the USS Arizona Memorial has been suspended for several months due to movement of the loading dock and corresponding movement of the loading ramp to the memorial, which poses a safety concern for our visitors.
-While repairs are made, the memorial will remain closed through fall, with a reopening date expected to be AFTER October 1, 2018.
-The exact date of reopening is unknown.
-Please stay tuned for updates.
+The USS Arizona Memorial is currently closed.
+Visitor access to the memorial was suspended in May 2018 due to movement of the loading dock and corresponding movement of the loading ramp to the memorial, which posed a safety concern for our visitors.
+Repairs are expected to be completed by March 2019.

-Despite this, USS Arizona Memorial programs are running as scheduled and tickets are still required.
-The program starts with a 25-minute documentary.
-Then instead of taking a boat to the memorial and disembarking there, visitors are taken on a narrated harbor tour of Battleship Row and the area around the USS Arizona Memorial.
-In total, the program takes about one hour.
-The Pearl Harbor Visitor Center, museums, and bookstore are open as usual from 7:00 AM to 5:00 PM, seven days a week.
-Our partner sites – the Battleship Missouri Memorial, the USS Bowfin Submarine Museum and Park, and the Pacific Aviation Museum Pearl Harbor – are also open as usual.
+In lieu of USS Arizona Memorial programs, visitors will be taken on a 30-minute narrated harbor tour of Battleship Row and the area around the USS Arizona Memorial.
+Tickets are still required.
+Visitors can get walk-in tickets at the visitor center on a first come, first served basis, or reserve tickets online at www.recreation.gov.
+The Pearl Harbor Visitor Center, museums, and bookstore are still open as usual from 7:00 AM to 5:00 PM, seven days a week.
+Our partner sites – the Battleship Missouri Memorial, the USS Bowfin Submarine Museum and Park, and the Pearl Harbor Aviation Museum – are also open as usual.

 - Entry to the Pearl Harbor Visitor Center is free, including access to our two museums and exhibits along the harbor.